 Church on the Blood

-Church on the Blood holds a festival called “Tsarist Days" annually in remembrance of the Romanov Dynasty.
-Visitors to the church on this day will witness the dedication of Ekaterinburg concerning the holy memory of Russian Tsar Nicholas II and his family, who died 17 July 1918.
+Church on the Blood holds an annual festival called “Tsarist Days", in memory of the Romanov Dynasty.
+Visit on the 17th July, you will witness the dedication of Ekaterinburg concerning the holy memory of Russian Tsar Nicholas II and his family, who died so tragically in 1918.

 The festival culminates in a traditional evening procession, along a 21-kilometre route from the church to the monastery complex at Ganya’s Pit.
 This nine-foot pit, located in the Four Brothers Mine near the village of Koptyak, is where the bodies of Tsar Nicholas II and his family were secretly transported after their execution.
 Following the procession, a memorial liturgy honours the deceased Royal Family at the Church on the Blood.
 The festivities pay respect but also educate people about the history of the last Russian Royals.